-- Pastoral Counselors: A person who is associated with a religious order or denomination, is recognized by that religious order or denomination as someone who provides confidential counseling and is functioning within the scope of that recognition as a pastoral counselor. - Mental Health Therapist in the Health and Wellness Center: A person whose official responsibilities include providing mental health counseling to members of the institution's community and who is functioning within the scope of his or her license or certification.
+- Pastoral Counselors: A person who is associated with a religious order or denomination, is recognized by that religious order or denomination as someone who provides confidential counseling and is functioning within the scope of that recognition as a pastoral counselor. - Professional Counselors: An employee of an institution whose official responsibilities include Providing psychological counseling to members of the institution's community, and who is functioning within the scope of their license or certification. - The IVCPD encourages pastoral and professional counselors, if and when they deem appropriate, to inform the persons they are counseling to voluntarily report the incident to the Irvine Valley College Police Department on a confidential basis for inclusion in the annual disclosure of crime statistics. - Mental Health Therapist in the Health and Wellness Center: A person whose official responsibilities include providing mental health counseling to members of the institution's community and who is functioning within the scope of his or her license or certification.
 This exemption applies even to professional counselors who are not employees of the institution but are under contract to provide counseling at the College.
-Additionally, SOCCCD considers employees working in the Health and Wellness Center as exempt mandatory reporters. - Counseling Services Health and Wellness Center and Counseling Center: Although counselors typically have significant responsibility and involvement in student and campus activities, they are exempt from the Clery Act and Title IX reporting requirements.
+Additionally, the South Orange County Community College District (SOCCCD) considers employees working in the Health and Wellness Center as exempt mandatory reporters.

+• Counseling Services - Health and Wellness Center and Counseling Center: Although counselors typically have significant responsibility and involvement in student and campus activities, they are exempt from the Clery Act and Title IX reporting requirements.
 They are, however, encouraged to forward non-identifying information to IVCPD on crimes that are reported to their offices.
 This non-identifying information is included in the annual security report.
 Although exempt from divulging personally identifiable information about reporting parties, exempted personnel are encouraged to report Clery violations to IVCPD for statistical purposes only.